viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 >
 > The calculation of the acquisition times we did above is valid only for an ideal case when the only resistance present in the circuit is the resistance of the Zynq XADC's internal analog multiplexer.
 >
-> In most cases, this is not true because you need an [anti-aliasing filter](https://en.wikipedia.org/wiki/Anti-aliasing_filter), i.e., a low pass filter, which will eliminate frequencies higher than the [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency) in the input signal.
+> In the vast majority of cases, this is not true because you need an [anti-aliasing filter](https://en.wikipedia.org/wiki/Anti-aliasing_filter), i.e., a low pass filter, which will eliminate frequencies higher than the [Nyquist frequency](https://en.wikipedia.org/wiki/Nyquist_frequency) in the input signal.

 But how does the calculated acquisition time translate to the possible sampling rate?
 The hint for that can be found in the Driving the Xilinx Analog-to-Digital Converter Application Note [XAPP795](https://docs.amd.com/v/u/en-US/xapp795-driving-xadc).
 This note explains on page 4 that XADC is able to acquire the next sample (i.e., charge the internal capacitor) during the conversion of the current sample.
 At least 75% of the overall sample time is available for the acquisition.